Please ensure JavaScript is enabled for purposes of website accessibility How Severe Malignant Osteopetrosis (SMO) is Diagnosed

 To find out if a child has SMO, the doctor may order an x-ray.
 Doctors look at the x-ray images to find the abnormal bone development that SMO causes.
 The x-ray and the patient’s physical symptoms usually lead to a diagnosis.
 This diagnosis can be confirmed through genetic testing.

-Important Safety Information
+Approved Uses and Important Safety Information

 What is ACTIMMUNE® (Interferon gamma-1b) used for?